eddiesigner/liebling/README.md

 ## Help and Support

-To enable the search, comments, subscribers and so on, you must follow the steps found in the [Wiki](https://github.com/eddiesigner/liebling/wiki).
+To know how to enable the search, comments, subscribers and more, please head to the [Wiki](https://github.com/eddiesigner/liebling/wiki).

 If you have any questions or troubles with this product, please feel free to open an issue [here](https://github.com/eddiesigner/liebling/issues).